tweag/python-monorepo-example/content/blog/2022-03-11-nickel-first-release.md

 ### Nickel and Nix

-Although Nickel is at heart a generalist configuration language, Nix has been a distinguished application from day one and one of the original motivation.
+Although Nickel is at heart a generalist configuration language, Nix has been a target application from day one, and was one of the original motivations for Nickel.
 We think Nickel could make an impact there and really improve the user experience.

-There are several possible approaches to bring integration of Nickel within Nix, with varying power, ergonomics and required effort.
-Some approaches would require to modify either Nix itself, Nickel, or both.
+There are several possible approaches to integrate Nickel with Nix, with varying power, ergonomics and required effort.
+Some approaches would require modifying either Nix itself, Nickel, or both.

 For the time being, we haven't yet worked out one robust, practical and powerful solution to use Nickel as a front-end for Nix development.
 However, we have been actively thinking about it.
-And now, Nix integration is the very next step on the roadmap, the aspect we want to fully focus on, in parallel to collecting feedbacks and usage reports to help building the future of Nickel.
+And now, Nix integration is the very next step on the roadmap, in parallel with collecting feedback and usage reports to help build the future of Nickel.

 In the meantime, we open-sourced the result of our experiments of writing a simple Nix shell in Nickel.
 The idea has been to find the more direct route,